 Each year at WE Day Toronto, Teck launches its annual Zinc Saves Lives Battery Recycling Campaign.
-The 2016-2017 Campaign will kick off in Toronto on October 19, 2016 and we encourage students across Canada to recycle used batteries to keep them out of landfills.
+The 2016-2017 Campaign kicked off in Toronto on October 19, 2016.
+We encourage students across Canada to recycle used batteries to keep them out of landfills.
 For every AA battery recycled, Teck will donate the value of zinc recycled to WE in support of zinc and health programming in Kenya.
 Check back on or after October 19, 2016 to log the batteries you have recycled and help us get life-saving zinc to children in Kenya.

 The number of children under five years of age that die each year across the world.

 The number of people worldwide who are not getting enough zinc through their diet.

 The number of children that die annually from diarrhea which is second only to pneumonia as the leading cause of preventable child deaths.

 The number of childhood deaths that could be prevented with increased access to zinc.